The Man in the Moon

 With eating cold plum porridge.

-The nursery rhyme The Man in the Moon originated from England.
-Unfortunately, the author is unknown.
-The verse was first published in 1833, in The Only True Mother Goose Melodies.
+The Man in the Moon is an old English nursery rhyme with no known author.
+Its first printed appearance was in 1833, in a collection called The Only True Mother Goose Melodies.

 Taverns in the Middle Ages